matthewwardrop/python-parampy/docs/introduction.rst

-Keeping track of parameters during simulations can often be cumbersome, especially if those parameters are time- or co- dependent, or if unit conversions are necessary.
-The ParamPy (`parampy`) module solves this problem by acting as a central repository of all parameters, their non-dimensionalisation, their interdependencies, their units and their bounds.
-While providing all of this functionality, ParamPy also attempts to maintain minimal overhead so that it is suitable for use in problems requiring iteration (such as numerical integration).
+Keeping track of parameters during simulations can often be cumbersome, especially if those parameters are time- or co- dependent, or if unit conversions are necessary. `parampy` is a Python2 (Python 3 is not supported `*`) module that abstracts the management of model parameters.
+It can:

-Properly enumerated, the python-parameters module can:

--  Act as a central location for the storage and retrieval of model parameters.
+ - Simplify the storage and retrieval of model parameters.
  - Keep track of parameter units, and perform unit conversions where that makes sense.
+It is also possible to provide/override unit definitions and conversions.

--  Perform non-dimensionalisation of parameters in a consistent fashion to allow for simple model simulations.
+ - Perform non-dimensionalisation of parameters in a consistent fashion to allow for simpler model simulations.

--  Allow parameters to inter-depend upon one another, and ensure that parameters do not depend upon one another in unresolvable ways.
+ - Allow parameters to inter-depend upon one another, and ensure such dependencies are not recursive.
  - Allow parameters to depend on as-yet undeclared runtime values (such as integration time).

--  Keep track of limits for parameter values, to ensure parameters do not escape pre-defined parameter ranges.
+ - Keep track of limits for parameter values, to ensure parameters do not escape pre-defined parameter ranges (this slows down parameter evaluations significantly).

--  Provide this functionality with minimal overhead to allow for speedy simulations.
+ - Provide a range of values sampled linearly, or with any custom distribution supplied.
+ - Iterate over a (potentially nested) range of values of different parameters, and then execute a provided function in the new parameter context.
+By default, this execution is multi-threaded; but it may also be evaluated in a distributed manner on a cluster using a (slightly modified) version of dispy available at http://github.com/matthewwardrop/dispy.
+ - Simplify parameters based upon whether or not certain parameters can be assumed to be fixed.
+ - Run with low overhead so it is suitable for use in simulations in which parameters will be evaluated millions of times.

-As of version 1.9.0 (the version at time of publication); simple parameter storage and retrieval is only a factor of :math:`\approx`\ 10 slower than a python variable set and read; though speeds decrease depending upon how many of the more sophisticated features are used (such as parameter bounding).
+As of version 2.0.0 (the version at time of writing), simple parameter storage and extraction is only a factor of 8 ± 1 times slower than simply setting and reading a python variable; though this increases when more advanced features are used.
+As a result, ParamPy ought not to be the bottleneck in simulations.

-All features are documented, and most are unittested.
+Most of the above features are thoroughly documented and unittested.
+Refer to `documentation.pdf` for more details.

+ `*`: A port of `parampy` to Python 3 exists as a branch, but its performance is slightly worse than in Python 2.
+For this reason, it has not yet been pushed to the master branch.